UmSenhorQualquer/sw-engineering-challenge/README.md

 # Lauch the services

-To launch the services, run the following command:
+To launch the services, run the following commands:

 ```bash
 docker-compose up --build -d bloqit_db